mohibullahkamal/jenkins-docker-project/README.md

 # jenkins-docker-project

-This is a simple Jenkins Docker project.
+This repo is going to demonstrate Jenkins Pipeline.